Hyperzsb/natalia-theme/_projects/project-4.md

 ## Blockquote

+Support default blockquotes and other special blockquotes with classes, including info blockquotes, warning blockquotes, and danger blockquotes.

+### Examples

+- Default blockquote with no classes:

   > Blockquotes can also be nested...
   >> ...by using additional greater-than signs right next to each other...
   > > > ...or with spaces between arrows.

+- Info blockquote with class `.info-blockquote`:

+  {: .info-blockquote}
+  > This is an info blockquote.

+- Warning blockquote with class `.warning-blockquote`:

+  {: .warning-blockquote}
+  > This is a warning blockquote.

+- Danger blockquote with class `.danger-blockquote`:

+  {: .danger-blockquote}
+  > This is a danger blockquote.

 ## Code